What You Need to Know

 There are multiple options for health insurance in Indiana.
 To decide which is best for you, consider these factors:

-• What Are Health Insurance Rules in Indiana?
-Indiana doesn’t have its own Marketplace, so rules for insurance follow federal guidelines.
+- What Are Health Insurance Rules in Indiana?
+Indiana doesn’t have its own Marketplace, so insurance rules follow federal guidelines.

 What Are Coverage Options in Indiana?